e0xextazy/flexia/README.md

 # Installation

-Installation is the first step for using any library.
-Flexia offers you many ways to do it depending on your setup.
+Flexia offers you many ways to do it depending on your setup: PyPi (pip), Google Colab, and Kaggle Kernels.

 ### PyPi (pip)